basedrhys/I2K-Tutorial/2-training.md

     ![Image Directory](./images/2-training/train-your-own-image-loader-complete.png)

-The **ImageDirectoryLoader** loads the dataset into the 'meta' format similarly to the MNIST dataset we used above.
+The **ImageDirectoryLoader** loads the dataset into the 'meta' format similar to the MNIST dataset we used above.

 #### Commandline Usage
 The tool can also be run from the command line